torrentkino/tumbleweed/README.md

 	Start as a daemon and run in background.
 The output will be send to syslog.

   * `-q`:
-	Be quiet and do not log anything except warnings.
+	Be quiet and do not log anything.

   * `-6`:
 	IPv6 only.